sebsto/amplify-ios-workshop/BOA332/instructions/content/60_add_federation/10_signin_with_apple.md

 ## Create a Service Identifier

-Now that our app is registered, let's create a Service Identifier for Sig in with Apple.
+Now that our app is registered, let's create a Service Identifier for Sign in with Apple.

-- On the **Certificates, Identifiers & Profile** page, select the **App IDs** from down menu on the top right side, then select **Services IDs**.
+- On the **Certificates, Identifiers & Profile** page, select **App IDs** drop down menu on the top right side, then select **Services IDs**.

 ![Signin with Apple 05](/images/60-10-signin-apple-05.png)